Table of Contents

 Functions of the glial cells of the peripheral nervous system

-The Schwann cells are in charge of building the myelin sheath in the PNS.
+The Schwann cells are responsible for myelination in the PNS.
 The satellite cells serve as helpers for the neurons and substitute cerebral astrocytes in the peripheral ganglia.

 Two types of neuroglia form the myelin sheath: